University Policy

 Requesting Approval

-Students applying for approval for Law Center-facilitated travel to an Elevated Risk Region must:
+Students applying for approval for Law Center-facilitated travel to an Elevated Risk Region must submit an application and a current resume.

-Please note that approval is granted based on current travel advisories as outlined in the policy.
+Please note that each application is reviewed on an independent basis and decisions are based on current travel advisories as outlined in the policy.
 Health and safety conditions can change rapidly in some regions, and as such the University may deny or withdraw authorization for University-related international travel at any time.

 After Receiving Approval